aleenaazeem/aleenaazeem/README.md

   - **Machine Learning & Computer Vision**: Excited by the challenge of making sense of images and video
   - **IoT & Robotics**: Love building systems that interact with the real world; robots are just cool!
 - **Fun fact**: My journey into ML started with robotics—seeing real-world impact through autonomous systems is what drives me.
-Hi!
-I'm **Aleena Ali Azeem** , a Master’s student in **Applied Computing** at the **University of Windsor**, deeply curious about how data drives real-world decisions and embedded systems..

-📊 I’m passionate about **data analytics**, storytelling with dashboards, and uncovering insights from messy datasets.
-🚀 I love learning, experimenting, and building projects that make things simpler or smarter.
-🌱 Currently growing my skills in Python, SQL, Power BI, and cloud tools to become a well-rounded data professional.
-💬 Always open to learning from others, collaborating, and exploring new ideas.
-IOT is my favourite thing ever.
 </br>
 You can check my CV at: [[My CV]](https://docs.google.com/document/d/14nm20lZghlWIS3TINERuweXoCRn8zk1aP9JDT8pr35U/edit?usp=sharing)